DistributedTaskScheduling/JobAdder/INSTALL.md

     sudo usermod -a -G docker jobadder

 A user that intends to run JobAdder integration tests also needs to be a member of the docker group.
+#### 1.2 Pre-installation (Worker Client)
+Steps to take before installing JobAdder on the worker client.
+##### 1.2.1 Software requirements
+The following software is required to run the JobAdder worker:

+- Python 3.7+
+- Docker 18.09.7+

+#### 1.3 Pre-installation (User Client)
+Steps to take before installing JobAdder on the user client.
+##### 1.3.1 Software requirements
+The following software is required to run the JobAdder user client:

+- Python 3.7+

 ### 2. Install JobAdder
 The git repository can be cloned by running: